Lactarius pubescens

 Lactarius pubescens, commonly known as the downy milk cap, is a species of fungus in the family Russulaceae.
 It is a medium to large agaric with a creamy-buff, hairy cap, whitish gills and short stout stem.
 The fungus has a cosmopolitan distribution, and grows solitarily or in scattered groups on sandy soil under or near birch.

-Edibility: Ambiguous and controversial.
-In Russia is consumed after prolonged boiling followed by a marinating process.
+In Russia, is consumed after prolonged boiling followed by a marinating process.
 However it is reported to have caused gastro-intestinal upsets.
 Therefore, its consumption should not be recommended and this species considered toxic.

 Taxonomy and phylogeny

 The species was first named by German botanist Heinrich Schrader as Agaricus pubescens in 1794.
 Elias Magnus Fries gave it its current name in 1838.
 The species has also been treated as a variety of Lactarius controversus (as L. controversus var. pubescens by Gillet in 1876) and as both a subspecies (as Lactarius torminosus subsp. pubescens by Paul Konrad and André Maublanc in 1935) and a variety (as L. torminosus var. pubescens by Lundell in 1956) of Lactarius torminosus.

 Lactarius pubescens is classified in the section Piperites, subsection Piperites.
 This includes related Lactarius species characterized by having a latex that does not become yellow upon exposure to air, and which does not stain freshly cut surfaces of the fruit body yellow.
 Based on phylogenetic analysis published in 2004, L. pubescens is most closely related to L. scoticus and L. tesquorum.

 The mushroom is commonly known as the "downy milkcap".
 The specific epithet pubescens is derived from Latin, and means "becoming downy".